scitran/core/CONTRIBUTING.md

 - Add docstrings to all functions with a one-line description of its purpose.

 ### Format
-Ensure that `./test/lint.sh api` exists without errors.
+Ensure that `./test/lint.sh api` exits without errors.

 ## Adding an API Resource